 Localized aggressive periodontitis (formerly called localized juvenile periodontitis), occurs mostly in healthy adolescents.
 Patients often have significant colonization of Aggregatibacter actinomycetemcomitans (formerly Actinobacillus actinomycetemcomitans), and a strong antibody response to infecting bacteria often occurs.
 Typically, the signs of inflammation are minor.
-The disease is detected by periodontal probing or x-rays, which show localized, deep (vertical) bone loss, commonly limited to the 1st molars and incisors and no more than two other teeth.
-Bone loss progresses faster than in adult periodontitis, often at a rate of 3 to 4 μm/day; it is unclear whether localized aggressive periodontitis can be self-arresting.
+The disease is detected by periodontal probing or x-rays, which show localized, deep (vertical) bone loss.
+Disease involves at least two of the 1st molars and incisors and no more than two other teeth.
+Bone loss progresses faster than in chronic periodontitis, often at a rate of 3 to 4 μm/day; it is unclear whether localized aggressive periodontitis can be self-arresting.

-An uncommon type of aggressive periodontitis (and not recognized in the 1999 AAP classification), can result from one of the genetic disorders listed below (see Periodontitis as a manifestation of systemic disease) but also may have its own mutation.
+Prepubertal periodontitis, an uncommon type of aggressive periodontitis (and not recognized in the 1999 AAP classification), can result from one of the genetic disorders listed below (see Periodontitis as a manifestation of systemic disease) but also may have its own mutation.
 It affects deciduous teeth, usually shortly after eruption.
 Generalized acute proliferative gingivitis and rapid alveolar bone destruction are its hallmarks.
 Patients also have frequent bouts of otitis media and are usually diagnosed by age 4 yr.
 In some patients, the disease resolves before the permanent teeth erupt.

-HIV-associated periodontitis is a particularly virulent, rapidly progressing disease.
+Necrotizing ulcerative periodontitis is a particularly virulent, rapidly progressing disease.
 It is often called HIV-associated periodontitis because HIV is a common cause.
-Clinically, it resembles acute necrotizing ulcerative gingivitis (see Acute Necrotizing Ulcerative Gingivitis (ANUG)) combined with rapidly progressive periodontitis.
+Clinically, it resembles acute necrotizing ulcerative gingivitis combined with generalized aggressive periodontitis.
 Patients may lose 9 to 12 mm of attachment in as little as 6 mo.

 Pain is usually absent unless an acute infection forms in one or more periodontal pockets or if HIV-associated periodontitis is present.
 Impaction of food in the pockets can cause pain at meals.
 Abundant plaque along with redness, swelling, and exudate are characteristic.
 Gums may be tender and bleed easily, and breath may be foul.
 As teeth loosen, particularly when only one third of the root is in the bone, chewing becomes painful.

 For all forms of periodontitis, the first phase of treatment consists of thorough scaling (professional cleaning with hand or ultrasonic instruments) and root planing (removal of diseased or toxin-affected cementum and dentin followed by smoothing of the root) to remove plaque and calculus deposits.
 Thorough home oral hygiene is necessary and includes careful brushing, flossing, and use of a rubber tip to help clean.
 It may include chlorhexidine swabs or rinses.
 A therapist should help teach the patient how to do these procedures.
 The patient is reevaluated after 3 wk.
 If pockets are no deeper than 4 mm at this point, the only treatment needed is regular cleanings.
 Sometimes a flap of gum tissue is made to allow access for scaling and planing of deeper parts of the root.

 If deeper pockets persist, systemic antibiotics can be used.
 A common regimen is amoxicillin 500 mg po tid for 10 days.
 In addition, a gel containing doxycycline or microspheres of minocycline can be placed into isolated recalcitrant pockets.
 These drugs are resorbed in 2 wk.